Oneo64/Starlattice/Technology/ModulesAndAddons.md

 <details>
 <summary><b>Wormhole Transport Module</b></summary>

 Wormhole transport modules are FTL systems installed on a ship to create travelling wormholes using a magical crystal.
-The most powerful models can create wormholes with an exterior speed of 10,000 AU/s.
+Civilian models usually have a maximum speed of 40 AU/s, while military models have a maximum speed of 60 AU/s.
+When travelling between star systems and shorter distances, the speed setting is usually set to low-speed to increase accuracy and to decrease the chances of warping into a location outside the target zone.

 Whenever a ship is about to go into wormhole travel, the opening of the wormhole appears as a swirly, distorted, space "whirlpool".
 It usually takes a few seconds for the ship to enter the opening (large battleships can take 10 to 15 seconds).
 Immediately after the ship has gone inside, the opening closes and disappears.
 This goes the same way when the ship exits wormhole travel; the wormhole opens, the ship comes out, and the wormhole closes.